ratwolfzero/NIM/README.md

 \large
 $$

-This guarantees that the **new Nim-sum becomes 0**, putting your opponent in a losing position.
+guarantees that the **new Nim-sum becomes 0**, putting your opponent in a losing position.

 ---